The Easiest Faux Roman Shade DIY

 Step 4: Attach the Roman shade valance to the wall

-Holding the board against the wall, lift the faux roman so that you can continue screwing the screws in.
+Holding the board against the wall, lift the faux Roman so that you can continue screwing the screws in.
 Start with the middle screw then, using a level, check that the board is level before drilling the side screws in.

 Adjust the folds so they look nice.
-If you're having a hard time getting your faux roman to lay flat against the edges of the window don't be afraid to grab a staple gun and staple the edges to the wall.
+If you're having a hard time getting your faux Roman shade to lay flat against the edges of the window don't be afraid to grab a staple gun and staple the edges to the wall.
 Of course you'll want to do this under the folds so no one will see it.